Here is a video discourse for you in Hindi on Dana. Below is a brief translation of the narrative:

-With sātvika charity, one moves towards liberation, with rājasī, one gets attachment and with tāmasī, one does not experience bliss.
+With sātvika charity, one moves towards liberation, with rājasī, one experiences attachment and with tāmasī, one does not experience bliss.
 This is the fundamental nature of the three modes of material nature.
-The first one liberates, the other ties and the third one causes the decline.
+The first one liberates, the other ties and the third causes decline.

-The giving that is done without any expectations, for the welfare of the other person, the one that is given after considering the moment, need and recipient, such charity is called sātvika.
+Giving that is done without any expectation, and for the welfare of the other person, that is given after considering the moment, need and recipient, such charity is called sātvika.

 dātavyamiti yatdānaṁ diyētē anupakāriṇē।